More News + Advice

 XPRIZE, a nonprofit organization that uses competitions to crowdsource solutions to global issues, is using the historic disruption caused by COVID-19 to help workers quickly shift to new careers.
 Called XPRIZE Rapid Reskilling and sponsored by nonprofit venture philanthropy organization New Profit, the competition and its $5 million in prizes aims to radically alter the timeline needed to learn new skills and attain a new position.

 “Rapid Reskilling is both about addressing the exponential tech impact on our job markets and also on COVID-19,” XPRIZE founder Peter Diamandis told CNBC.
 “We need a means by which all of us can continue to upscale what we do.
 The idea that you went to school for four years between the age of 18 and 22 and that’s going to serve you for the rest of your life?
 That’s ridiculous, it’s no longer a real concept.
 We need constant education.”

 "We need a means by which all of us can continue to upscale what we do," says Diamandis.

 While XPRIZE is best known for sponsoring competitions related to technological advancements in everything from improving water scarcity in the developing world to space exploration, the organization has also made strides to bring ingenuity to social issues such as literacy, women’s safety and global learning.
 In each case, the goal has been to nurture new ideas through disruption.
-XPRIZE Rapid Reskilling is no different and, if successful, could alter how underserved communities pivot from vulnerable jobs to in-demand careers, as this video explains.
+XPRIZE Rapid Reskilling is no different and, if successful, could alter how underserved communities pivot from vulnerable jobs to in-demand careers, as the video above explains.